-- Turmeric Boost: Turmeric, what’s that?
+- Turmeric Refresher: Turmeric, what’s that?
 Turmeric is a spice that has been used for ages.
 While more research on humans is still needed to better understand the health benefits of turmeric, there is evidence that indicates it may have a role in supporting the immune system.
 Combine 100% orange juice with turmeric, and this can be an easy way that may help support your immune system and reduce inflammation during cold and flu season.

 Download and share this infographic.

 I Already Have the Cold or Flu, Now What?